dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 # Summary

 There are many, wildly different approaches to robotic control.
 Underactuated robots are systems for which it is not possible to dictate arbitrary accelerations to all joints.
-Hence, a controller cannot be used to overwrite the system dynamics and force the system on a desired trajectory as it often is done in classical control techniques.
+Hence, a controller cannot be used to override the system dynamics and force the system on a desired trajectory as it often is done in classical control techniques.
 A torque-limited pendulum is arguably the simplest underactuated robotic system and thus is a suitable system to study, test and benchmark different controllers.

 This repository describes the hardware (CAD, Bill Of Materials (BOM) etc.) required to build a